 6. How much time do you have?

 If you are limited on your travel time, it could be stressful to try to cram in everything you want to see and do.
-A tour group can streamline your schedule so you don’t have to worry about missing buses or trains.
+One of the benefits of group travel is their ability to streamline your schedule so you don’t have to worry about missing buses or trains.
 And if you have limited time to prepare for your trip, a tour can help with that too!
 Instead of having to spend hours creating your schedule, checking the prices and opening times, and wondering how long it will take to get from point A to point B and what happens if you sprain an ankle and what if it rains and…… Well, you know.
 A tour can do the heavy lifting for you, so you breath easier.

 Maybe after asking yourself these question all your answers have led you to want to go off and adventure solo!
 Great!
 Plan well, pack carefully and go forth, fearless explorer!